TZstatsADS/Spr2017-Proj1-bz2290/README.md

 #Important Notes#
 Please take the following actions to ensure a smooth run of my repo:

-(1)Please refer to "Bz2290_project1_ADS.rmd"in "doc" folder to adjust paths(Three of them) properly.
+(1)Please refer to "Bz2290_project1_ADS.rmd"in "doc" folder to adjust paths(Three of them at top) properly.

 (2)Please change the path (only one) in "Preprocess.R" in "output" folder